Northern Spain Road Trip: Sights & Map

 - Camping Igueldo: €32/night, located on Monte Igueldo, bus line 16 goes directly to the old town.
 Highly recommended.

-- Camping Orio: €28/night, located a bit outside in Orio, but with its own beach and river.
+- Camping Orio: €28/night, located a little outside in Orio, but with its own beach and river.

 - Camping Igara: €25/night, cheapest option, smaller but centrally located.